open-horizon/open-horizon.github.io/docs/installing/adding_devices.md

 Prepare your device by installing {{site.data.keyword.rhel}}.

-Install the most recent version of {{site.data.keyword.docker}} on your device.
+Install the most recent version of Podman on your device.

 Now that your edge device is prepared, continue on to [Installing the agent](registration.md).